-Teal has pivoted since its first launch — though that might not necessarily be a bad thing.
+Teal has pivoted since its first launch — though that’s not necessarily a bad thing.

 Two years after its launch, Teal finally began selling its flagship product, the Teal One (Teal also launched a pared-down version of the initial product announced in 2016 called the Teal Sport, which started at about $500).
 The Teal One sold for $1,199.

-And Teal’s website indicates that it is now focused on building military-grade drones.
-Their website markets a drone called the Golden Eagle, which is built for short-range reconnaissance and situational awareness.
+Teal has since pivoted to building military-grade drones.
+Their primary drone for sale is the $15,000 Golden Eagle, which is built for short-range reconnaissance and situational awareness, and it also makes the military drone Teal 2.
 Prominently stated in the marketing materials: the drone is mass-produced in America.

 Other major American drone companies that never panned out

 San Francisco-based Airware raised an even bigger $118 million in funding over 10 rounds — also burning through most of it.
 Airware was launched as a drone manufacturer but, like 3DR, pivoted to software.
 Eventually, it was acquired for an undisclosed (but likely relatively small) sum of money by French company Delair.

 “Even powerhouse technology company Intel attempted to compete against DJI, but could not find success in a market where DJI could flood the shelves with low-cost, good-quality drones that were relatively reliable and easy to use right out of the box,” according to a September 2019 Droneresponders white paper.

 And then there’s Mota, the San Jose, Calif.-based electronics maker, which bought the Lily drone brand.
 Both the original company, Berkeley, Calif.-based Lily, and Mota, disappointed fans over a massive Kickstarter debacle.